 Every year, millions of Americans have their wisdom teeth removed to protect their other teeth and overall oral health.
-Brandon Kang, DDS offers atraumatic and surgical wisdom teeth removal at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California.
+Brandon Kang, DDS offers atraumatic and surgical wisdom teeth removal at Pacific Oral & Maxillofacial Surgery Center in Oakland, California.
 If you need to have your wisdom teeth removed, call your nearest location or schedule a consultation online today to learn about your extraction options.

 Your wisdom teeth are your third set of molars.
 Unlike your other adult teeth, which erupt when you’re 7-13 years old, your wisdom teeth don’t emerge until the ages of 17-21.
 As long as you have sufficient room in your jaw and your wisdom teeth erupt correctly, they can help you chew food but this only happens in about 3 percent of the population.
 The other 97 percent of the population would require extraction of these impacted teeth.

 One of the most common reasons for wisdom teeth extraction is that you don’t have enough room in your jaw to accommodate the extra teeth.
 As a result, they push your other teeth together, causing overcrowding, or they can become trapped in your jaw.

 Overcrowded teeth are difficult to keep clean as they overlap and provide crevices for bacteria to hide.
 Flossing is more challenging when your teeth are crowded together.

 Additionally, when a tooth gets trapped inside your jaw, or becomes impacted, it can lead to infection, swelling, and pain.
 Your tooth might partially emerge, or it could end up completely trapped under your gums.
 Impacted teeth can also cause cysts to form, leading to infection and damage in your jaw, gums, and surrounding teeth.